razielt10/statusAPI/README.md

 ## Using the API

-Read the documentation in RAML format, file StatusAPI.raml
+Read the documentation in RAML format, file StatusAPI.raml.

+Can be use by any REST Client, we recommend use [Insomnia REST](https://insomnia.rest/documentation/).

+## Logs and Errors

+The errors and debug logging are based on CakePhp Core, documentation [Logging CakePhp](http://book.cakephp.org/3.0/en/core-libraries/logging.html).

+These files are located in logs/ and there are debug.log and error.log

 # Based on CakePHP Application Skeleton